 - In temperatures greater than 85°F (29°C), peppers may drop their blossoms although set fruit will ripen.

-- The ideal temperature for hot peppers is a daytime temperature around 75°F (24°C) and a nighttime temperature around 62°F.
+- The ideal temperature for hot peppers is a daytime temperature near 75°F (24°C) and a nighttime temperature near 62°F.

 Planting and spacing hot peppers